Congratulations to the Winners of the 2014 Rau for Art Teacher’s Assistance Fund Grants!

 M.S.
 RAU ANTIQUES INITIATES TEACHER’S ART FUND GRANTS AS PART OF RAU FOR ART FOUNDATION

-(New Orleans, LA) May 28, 2013–Following in the success of the second annual Rau for Art contest earlier this year, M.S.
-Rau Antiques announced today the four art teachers in New Orleans-area high schools who will receive grants from its newly created Teacher’s Art Fund, also in its second year.
-The four art teachers will receive a total of $4,085 in grants which will be used by each teacher at that particular school to purchase much-needed art supplies for art teachers in classrooms to better instruct their students.
+(New Orleans, LA) May 20, 2014–Following in the success of the third annual Rau for Art contest, M.S.
+Rau Antiques announced today the three art teachers in New Orleans-area high schools who will receive grants from its Teacher’s Assistance Fund.
+The three art teachers will receive a combined total of $3,270 in grants which will be used by each teacher at that particular school to purchase much-needed art supplies for art teachers in classrooms to better instruct their students.

 The goal of the Rau for Art Teacher’s Art Fund is to assist high school art educators in the New Orleans area to have more available art supplies to creatively enrich their students.
 Individual grant proposals were submitted for review to the foundation’s website www.rauforart.com for a chance to win up to $2,500 for each school.
 Proposals received this year covered a broad range of needs, from art supplies and instruction materials and class field trips.

 “We had such a great experience our first year with the RFA,” says M.S.
 Rau Antiques founder Bill Rau, who also oversees the Rau for Art program, “that we expanded our mission to reach beyond just the students to the teachers who are responsible for incubating this creative talent.
 Meeting all of the art educators in our area has been enlightening.
 These teachers work incredibly hard, and knowing that we’re assisting them and all the talented young artists they impact makes all of us feel both honored and humbled.”